 - The Weather.

 Yes, the weather.
-The most talked subject even by Danes.
-It is windy, it is cold, it is rainy, and sometimes even in summer, there are no more than 13 degrees celsius.
+The most talked-about subject even by Danes.
+It is windy, it is cold, it is rainy, and sometimes even in summer, there are no more than 13 degrees Celsius.
 That said there are some nice sunny days sometimes.
-Copenhagen has become a little warmer in summer lately, but the wind.
+Copenhagen has become a little warmer in summer lately, but the wind is as strong as ever.
 Be prepared for the wind if you go there, every day.